ChrisW-priv/PersonalVault/notes/presentations/Gen AI.md

 - **Retrieval** of query relevant information
 - **Augmenting** the *Original Question* to include retrieved documents
 - **Generation** of response by LM inference with newly created prompt

 --

+## Tool calling

+>[!Important]
+>Tool calling is the same as "structured output"

+**YOU** call the code.
+AI is there to decide *which* tool to use.

+--

+**ANY** tool calling needs to be done with extreme care!!!

+Note: Notice that we may not just break the system or delete all records in a database but also accidentally, share personal details.

+--